eliaskemppi/ml-mini-projects/README.md

-Some simple machine learning and projects to help me learn
+Some simple machine learning projects to help me learn